I know lice are a super unpleasant subject, but if you’ve got school-age kids, pin this for future use.

-As you may remember, last summer, all four of my kids got head lice.
+As you may remember, in the summer of 2014, all four of my kids got head lice.

 It was, um, not my favorite thing ever.